Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 Best hotels in Shibuya: Where to stay for sightseeing

 To experience the top points of interest in Shibuya to their max, consider staying at one of the best hotels in Shibuya.
-The accommodations scene in Shibuya offers a little something for every budget, but tend to lean into the mid-range and luxury segments.
-A few of the best places to stay in Shibuya include…
+The accommodations scene in Shibuya offers a little something for every budget including some of the best Tokyo Airbnbs.
+Most of the accommodations here, however, tend to lean into the mid-range and luxury segments.

 - Tokyu Stay Shibuya: A popular 3-star Japanese chain hotel that’s offers excellent value for travellers on a tighter budget.
 Shibuya Station is just 10 minutes away by foot.